yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 To migrate your installation from Replicated, do the following:

-1. If your Replicated installation is v2.18.5 or earlier, [upgrade your installation](../../../upgrade/upgrade-yp-replicated/) to v2.20.1.
+1. If your Replicated installation is v2.18.5 or earlier, or v2.20.0, [upgrade your installation](../../../upgrade/upgrade-yp-replicated/) to v2.20.1.

 1. If you haven't already, [download and extract YBA Installer](#download-yba-installer).